AnuragSinghChaudhary/kickoff/readme.md

-# 👥 Module 4: HR & Hiring Plan (Updated for 2025 Brief)
+# 👥 Module 4: HR & Hiring Plan

 ### 🎯 Goal
 Design a lean, high-impact team to deliver the MVP in 12 months while aligning with the €500k budget and scaling roadmap.